how to join merchant navy

 Merchant Navy Jobs vary from Marine Engineer Trainees and Deck Cadets to Chief Officers and Chief Engineers who oversee ship maintenance and operations.
 Other roles include ratings for generalship tasks, culinary staff for onboard hospitality, and Electro-Technical Officers for electrical systems.

 Specialized positions, such as Dynamic Placement Officers, ensure precise vessel placement.
-The particular training and experience requirements for each position facilitate the efficient operation of maritime trade and transportation in international seas.
+The training and experience requirements for each position facilitate the efficient operation of maritime trade and transportation in international seas.

 Merchant Navy Salary Structure in India and Abroad

 The Merchant Navy salary is based on the position, years of service, and type of ship.
-Nonetheless, the typical initial pay for a Merchant Navy officer in India ranges from ₹4.80 LPA and ₹6 LPA, which translates to ₹40,000 to ₹50,000 monthly.
+Nonetheless, the typical initial pay for a Merchant Navy officer in India ranges from ₹4.80 LPA to ₹6 LPA, which translates to ₹40,000 to ₹50,000 monthly.

 Below is a table of different ranks and average salaries in the Merchant Navy posts: